-Higher Education and Intellectual Retrogression
+Higher Education and Intellectual Retrogression The Neoliberal Reign

-This book critically analyses the historical evolution of ideas, perceptions, and principles on higher education and unravels a few of its interlinked aspects – content, quality, standard, massification, privatization and commercialization.
-It presents an original and penetrative critique of neo-liberal ideas and policies reigning higher education since the World War II across the globe.
-The volume argues that with the proliferation of ‘academic capitalism’ the quality of higher education has been inevitably compromised.
-It presents a meticulous evaluation of global researches reflecting on trends of decline in academic learning – in its effort, quality, standards, and overall intellectual level and rigour.
-Finally, it illuminates as to why it is potentially dangerous to contune clinging ideationally to neo-liberal reign in education and thereby evading some of the lasting and universal wisdoms and precepts of the educational reign preceding neoliberal marketoriented predominancy.
+This monograph critically analyses the historical evolution of ideas, perceptions and principles on higher education and unravels a few of its interlinked aspects – content, quality, standard, massification, privatization and commercialization.
+It presents both original and penetrative critique of neoliberal ideas and policies reigning higher education since World War II.
+The volume argues that with the proliferation of ‘academic capitalism’ the academic quality of higher education has been inevitably compromised and it has thereby heralded a comprehensive ‘intellectual retrogression’.
+The book offers a meticulous evaluation of global research reflecting on impeccable evidence of decline in academic learning – in its effort, quality, standards and overall intellectual level and rigour.
+Finally, it illuminates why it is dangerous to continue clinging ideationally to neoliberal reign in education and thereby evading or effacing some of the lasting and universal wisdoms and precepts of the educational reign preceding neoliberal marketoriented predominancy.

 The book will be of interest to students, teachers and researchers of education, higher education, sociology of education, economics and politics of education.
-It will also be useful for academicians, higher education administration, policymakers, schoolteachers, and those interested in debates and issues around higher education.
+It will also be useful for academicians, higher education administration, policymakers, schoolteachers and those interested in debates and issues around higher education.

 PART I 1.
 Evolution of Notions, Aims, Functions of Higher Education 2.
 Build-Up of Ideational Foundation of Neo-Liberal Reign in HE 3.
 Towards Mass HE and ‘Academic Capitalism’ 4.
 Affirmative Action in HE: Costly Boost to Massification?
 PART II 5.
 Declining Academic Standard of HE and Making of an Intellectual Retrogression 6.
 Neoliberal HE in the Developing World: Indian Illustration 7.
 Conclusion: Blunders in Progress.
 Bibliography.